nervosnetwork/ckb-js-vm/docs/security.md

     3. Macros for other platforms
     4. Replace `alloca` function

-3. The following files are removed from original quickjs:
+3. The following files are removed from original QuickJS:
     - quickjs-libc.c
     - quickjs-libc.h